Octavius-Dante/Arthelais/ex_4/Readme.md

 arrNew.julius = 600;
 arrNew.jarek = 700;

-// this array cannot be accessd with indexd isntead it should be access with the defined value arrNew["jill"];
+// this array cannot be accessd with index isntead it should be accessed with the defined value

+// array accessing with the proeprty name arrNew["jill"];

 ```